Is all your foreign income tax free if you live in Georgia? To answer simply: no.

-The statement that foreign-sourced income is tax-free is technically accurate, based of Article 82 (Tax exemption) from the tax code:
+The statement that foreign-sourced income is tax-free is technically accurate, based on Article 82 (Tax exemption) from the tax code:

-“Income (including gain) received by a resident natural person, which does not belong to Georgian source income” Article 82 p.
-1 (u)
+“Income (including gain) received by a resident natural person, which does not belong to Georgian source income,” (GTC Article 82 (p.1)(u)).

-If you earn your income as a result of performing any sort of activities while you’re located within the territory of Georgia, it is almost always considered Georgia-sourced, not foreign-sourced and, unless a separate business structure is in place (more about that below), it’s subject to a 20% Personal Income Tax.
+If you earn your income as a result of performing any sort of activities while you’re located within the territory of Georgia, it is almost always considered Georgian-sourced, not foreign-sourced, and unless a separate business structure is in place (more about that below), it’s subject to a 20% Personal Income Tax rate.

-I invite everyone to read the whole of Article 104 of the Georgian Tax Code, which clearly specifies what is and isn’t considered Georgia-sourced income, but in short:
+I invite everyone to read the whole of Article 104 of the Georgian Tax Code, which clearly specifies what is and isn’t considered Georgia-sourced income; the short version is this:

-- Passive income originating from abroad (royalties, dividends, etc.) is generally tax-free, but note that in case the dividends originate from a foreign company owned or managed (Article 27 & 28) by you while physically in Georgia, Permanent Establishment rules may kick in (Article 29), making the income subject to Corporate Income Tax & Dividend Tax in Georgia.
+- Passive income originating from abroad (royalties, dividends, etc.) is generally tax-free, but note that in the case of dividends originating from a foreign company that is owned or managed (Article 27 & 28) by you while you are physically in Georgia, Permanent Establishment rules may kick in (Article 29), making the income subject to Corporate Income Tax & Dividend Tax in Georgia.

 “In determining the source of income specified in the first paragraph of this article, the place of receipt of the amount of income shall not be taken into account.”